 Follow these simple steps to apply iron-on hem tape when a completely new hem is required.
 Check the package instructions first to make sure there aren’t special steps needed for the specific iron-on hem tape that you purchased.
 Use these steps as a more generalized guide to how the process works.

 - Wash the garment that you want to hem, but don’t use fabric softener.
 Fabric softener can interfere with the tape’s ability to attach to the fabric.
-Some fabrics will shrink the first time they’re washed, so pre-washing prevents this.
+Some fabrics will shrink the first time they’re washed, so pre-washing prevents this from happening.

 - If you want to shorten the sleeves or pant legs on the garment, put it on and stand in front of a full-length mirror.
 You can also use a smaller mirror placed at the appropriate height to see your legs or arms.
 Fold the material back so that the fold falls where you want the new hem to rest.
 Secure the fold with straight pins.